sailorr-dev/portfolio2/README.md

 # portfolio2
 Every page of my website has a sticky nav bar at the top with has a text logo as well as links/button to return to a desired page.
-Every page of my website has a flex box to copywriter myself.
+Every page of my website has a flex box to copywriter myself, except the about me because I like everything centered on my description.

 The “Home” page of my website starts with a header introducing the cite.
 The page is a layout of my picks for the first 6 main card UFC fights of 2025 inside flex-boxes.
 Below are other analyses of each fight from someone else online with links to their respective cites.
 At the bottom is a form to explain why you disagree with me, if so.
 Submitting it opens up default email for user.